micartey/jairo/README.md

 ## How to use `Micartey`

-Let's assume that we have a class called `InjectMe` which look like following:
+Let's assume that we have a class called `InjectMe` looking as follows:

 ```java
 public class InjectMe {